scyrusm/panopticon/README.md

 ```
 This will plot your basic UMAP of all your cells, with cells clusters and colored based on the first iteration of the panopticon's agglomerative iterative subclustering procedure.

+# Additional Documentation

+For more in-depth documentation, see panopticon's [Read the Docs](https://panopticon-single-cell.readthedocs.io) page.

 # Development

 ## Development